 08 of 09

 Change up your breakfast game and say goodbye to your box of cereal.
-Use cooked barley with spices and sugar to make a morning porridge that's healthy, low in fat, filling and easy.
+Use cooked barley with spices and sugar to make this barley breakfast delight porridge that's healthy, low in fat, filling and easy.
 Make bigger batches and keep in your fridge for 3 days; warm 1 cup of the mixture with 1/4 cup of milk or a non-dairy beverage.

 Simply cook the barley in water, pear nectar, brown sugar, honey, cinnamon, and salt.
 Add cranberries and lemon juice and let cook for an extra 15 minutes.
 Let cool off a little before serving with chopped walnuts or any nut of your liking.
 Add a side of fruit preserves or apple sauce and serve with fresh fruit.Continue to 9 of 9 below.